OGGM/oggm-edu/docs/simulator.rst

 **Experiments:**

+*Beginner*:

-- *Beginner*: Use beginner mode with standard settings (constant width, mass balance gradient of 4 and ELA of 3000) and run the model with all different settings for the slope and use the geometry plot for inspection.
+- Use beginner mode with standard settings (constant width, mass balance gradient of 4 and ELA of 3000) and run the model with all different settings for the slope and use the geometry plot for inspection.
-  Take note on a piece of paper of the ice thickness, volume, area and length at the end of each model run.
+- Take note on a piece of paper of the ice thickness, volume, area and length at the end of each model run.

+*Advanced*:

-- *Advanced*: Conduct the same experiment as for Beginner, but additionally switch on the timeseries plot.
-Also take notes of the velocity and look how the parameters change with time in the timeseries plot.
+- Conduct the same experiment as for Beginner, but additionally take notes of the velocity and look how the parameters change with time in the timeseries plot.

 **Questions to answer:**

+*Beginner*:

-- *Beginner*: which glaciers are thicker?
+- Which glaciers are thicker?
 Steep or flat ones?
 And why?

+*Advanced*:

-- *Advanced*: which glaciers are faster?
+- Which glaciers are faster?
 Steep or flat ones?
 How and why does the velocity change with time?

 ..  admonition:: Take home messages
     :class: toggle